Mohammed Moquim

-Mohammed Moquim (born 3 July 1965) is an Indian politician from INC. He was a member of the Odisha Legislative Assembly from Barabati-Cuttack.
+Mohammed Moquim (born 3 July 1965) is an Indian politician expelled from INC. He was a member of the Odisha Legislative Assembly from Barabati-Cuttack.
+However later the Orissa High Court annulled the election of Congress MLA Mohammed Moquim from the Cuttack-Barabati Assembly constituency.
+Oweing to multiple fraud cases and some criminal convictions, he was disqualified to content elections in 2024.

 Personal life

 Moquim is from Lalbag, Cuttack district.
 His father's name is Mohammed Nayeem.
 He is married to Firdousia Bano and has 2 daughters namely Sofia Firdous and Nayeema Tazeen.
 He passed BE From Orissa Engineering College in 1990.
 He owns Metro Group which is intoConstruction and Real estate business in Odisha.

 Career

 He contested 2019 Odisha Legislative Assembly election from Barabati-Cuttack Vidhan Sabha and won the seat on 23 May 2019.

 Controversies

 In 2024, Supreme Court of India convicted him in Odisha Rural Housing & Development Corporation loan fraud case and thus making him ineligible to contest in 2024 Odisha Legislative Assembly election.